 RF Attenuator Basics & Selection

 RF Attenuators are components that reduce the amplitude level of an incoming signal.
-They are used to protect systems from receiving a signal level that is too high to process.
-The unit used to everything RF enable you to search for RF attenuators from over 50 manufacturers – You can filter the results based on your requirements.
+They are used to protect systems from receiving a signal with a power level that is too high to process. everything RF has listed RF attenuators from over 100 manufacturers – You can filter the results based on your requirements.

 Types of Attenuators